Noa Frenkel

 © ohne Angabe

-Highlights of the 2025–26 season include world premieres at Festival d’Aix-en-Provence, with the Basel Sinfonietta, and with the Symphonieorchester des Bayerischen Rundfunks.
-She will also perform Rebecca Saunders’ Us Dead Talk Love with Ensemble Nikel at the Time Spans Festival in New York, Festival d’Automne Paris, and Theater Essen.
+Highlights of 2025/26 have included world premieres with the Basel Sinfonietta and the Bavarian Radio Symphony Orchestra, Francesco Filidei’s Accabadora at the Festival d’Aix-en-Provence and Rebecca Saunders’s Us Dead Talk Love with Ensemble Nikel at TIME: SPANS 2025 in New York, at the Festival d’Automne in Paris and at Theater Essen.

-In concert, she has performed with orchestras such as the Orchestre de Paris, MDR Sinfonieorchester, SWR Sinfonieorchester, NDR Sinfonieorchester, and the Israel Chamber Orchestra, in works ranging from Handel’s Dixit Dominus to Mahler’s Das Lied von der Erde and Verdi’s Requiem.
+In concert repertory she has performed with ensembles including the Orchestre de Paris, the MDR Symphony Orchestra, the NDR Elbphilharmonie Orchestra and the Israel Chamber Orchestra.
+Her repertory stretches from Handel’s Dixit Dominus to Mahler’s Das Lied von der Erde and Verdi’s Messa da Requiem and on to Bernstein’s Songfest, Sciarrino’s Vanitas, Dusapin’s Penthesilea, Feldman’s Three Voices and Franco Donatoni’s Abyss.

-Since 2017 Noa Frenkel holds the position of Professor of Voice at the Royal Conservatoire The Hague.
+Since 2017 Noa Frenkel has been a professor of singing at the Royal Conservatory in The Hague.

 read more collapse